ataseren/ASVS/5.0/en/0x11-V2-Authentication.md

 ## V2.9 Cryptographic authentication mechanism

 Cryptographic authentication mechanism include smart cards or FIDO keys, where the user has to plug in or pair the cryptographic device to the computer to complete authentication.
-The authenticatoin server will send a challenge nonce to the cryptographic device or software, and the device or software calculates a response based upon a securely stored cryptographic key.
+The authentication server will send a challenge nonce to the cryptographic device or software, and the device or software calculates a response based upon a securely stored cryptographic key.

 The requirements for single-factor cryptographic devices and software, and multi-factor cryptographic devices and software are the same, as verification of the cryptographic device proves possession of the authentication factor.
 Where shared or secret keys are used for cryptographic authentication, these should be stored using the same mechanisms as other system secrets, as documented in the "Secret Management" section in the "Configuration" chapter.